Cycle, Safari and Stargaze in Namibia

 Transfers

-On Day 9, you can choose to be dropped at the airport for 18:00 for all flights departing after 20:00.
-If you are flying home the next day (please arrange an extra night's accommodation), you will also be dropped at the airport for your return flight.
+On Day 9, there is an included transfer to drop you at the airport for 18:00 for all flights departing after 20:00.
+If you are flying home the next day (please arrange an extra night's accommodation), a transfer can be arranged to drop you at the airport for your return flight.

-Arrival and departure transfers are only included in the main price if you arrive on Day 1 and depart on the evening of Day 9.
+Arrival and departure transfers are only included in the main price if you use the group arrival transfer on Day 1 and departure transfer on the evening of Day 9.
 If you would like a private transfer outside of these times, this can be arranged with your host for an extra cost - please see optional extras for the price.

 Travel options